AdobeDocs/adobeio-console/faq.md

 Workspaces are currently only available when building Project Firefly apps.
 Workspaces allow you to collaborate with other developers on your team as part of the same larger project, yet with your own dedicated Runtime namespace and credentials.
 Stage and a Production workspaces are provided out of the box, and you are able to add as many workspaces as you need.
 Please note that the Production workspace will be the one used for submission approval.

+### What is the difference between "Project title" and "App name"?

+The *Project title* is for internal use only.
+It is recommended that if you are working in collaboration with multiple developers, you provide a project title that is meaningful and makes the project easy to distinguish from other projects in the organization.

+The *App name* is the public-facing name of the application and is used for setting up environments and **cannot be changed once the project is created**.
+It is important to consider the name of the application as it cannot be altered once it is saved in the set up screen.

+### What can I do with the Project Firefly template?

+The Project Firefly template provides all  ofthe developer tools you need to build Single Page Applications with Adobe's UI toolkit, create microservices, and orchestrate APIs in Adobe Experience Cloud.
+Collaborate with your team in dedicated workspaces and deploy to your organization seamlessly.
+Project Firefly apps need to be approved by your organization's administrators before they can be published.

+For more information, please see the [Project Firefly documentation](https://www.adobe.io/apis/experienceplatform/project-firefly/).

+### What is required to build a Project Firefly app?

+Please see the latest [Project Firefly documentation](https://www.adobe.io/apis/experienceplatform/project-firefly/).

+### Why can't I add an XD plugin to my project?

+XD plugins are currently only available to create as personal projects.
+This feature will be available to enterprise organizations soon.
+To begin building an XD plugin, visit the [plugins overview](plugins.md).

+Quickly navigate between personal projects and your organization’s projects through the “org switcher” in the top-right corner of the console.
+For a walk through of Console UI elements, see the [getting started guide](getting-started.md).

+### Why can't I add Adobe I/O Runtime to my project?

+Adobe I/O Runtime is only available for enterprise customers and requires a license.
+Please contact your Adobe sales representative for more details.

+### I want to generate my own JWT.
+How do I do that?

+Head to Service Account (JWT) in the Credentials section to see your credential details and generate the JWT.

+### Why do I see a Read-only label on some of my projects?
+Even some that I created?

+A project or workspace is set to *Read-only* if you have not been granted access to all services within the project or workspace.
+Work with your organization's administrators to determine which services and product profiles you should have access to.

+### How do I know if I should use JWT or OAuth?

+The authentication method depends on the type of app you're building.
+To learn more about authentication and authorization, read the [authentication documentation](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/AuthenticationGuide.md).

+### Why can't I change the name of my Project Firefly app?

+The app name is used to generate the URL for your project.
+We also leverage the app name for the namespace of each workspace.

+### Where did my integrations and plugins go?

+Integrations and plugins are now projects.
+Go to **Projects** in the UI to find all of your existing integrations & plugins.
+To learn more about projects, read the [projects overview](projects.md).